 We didn’t feel like visiting anything else but the taxi driver showed us the cemetery of Punta Arenas.
 It was a big surprise for us to see so many Croatian names there.
 The cemetery is really nice with its perfectly trimmed cypress trees.
 It is also considered one of the most beautiful in the world.
-And it indeed is beautiful.
+And indeed it is beautiful.

 All in all, if you happen to be in Punta Arenas on your way to Torres del Paine or any other destination, you need 2 hours to visit the places I described above which are: